m1lean/m1lean/README.md

 # 💫 About Me:

 🌱 I’m currently learning C++ <br>
-📫 How to reach me altnntx@gmail.com
+📫 How to reach me altnntx@gmail.co

 ## 🌐 Socials: